Dealing with Cravings

-The good news is that nicotine withdrawal symptoms are only temporary!
-This phase of recovery is different for everyone, but it doesn’t last long- usually only 1 to 2 weeks.
-Consider talking to your health care provider about using nicotine replacement therapy such as the patch or medications that can help reduce these symptoms.
+The good news is that nicotine withdrawal symptoms will go away!
+This part of quitting is different for everyone, but it doesn’t last long- usually only 1 to 2 weeks.
+Talk to your doctor, nurse, midwife or doula about using nicotine replacement therapy such as the patch or medications that can help reduce these symptoms.

-Urges related to your routines or memories of smoking may last a little longer.
-See our pages on stressors
+Cravings that happen because of routines or memories of smoking may last longer.
+Read our pages on stressors

-to read more about the common causes of urges to smoke in daily life.
-Some of the most common triggers include: drinking alcohol or coffee, feeling bored, after meals, and seeing others smoke.
-Triggers will be different for every woman because routines and memories of smoking are different for all of us.
-While they may last longer than physical cravings, urges will not last forever either.
+to learn more about some of the reasons you may have the urge to smoke.
+For example: drinking alcohol or coffee, feeling bored, after meals, and seeing others smoke.
+This will be different for every woman because routines and memories of smoking are different for all of us.
+While they may last longer than physical cravings, urges will not last forever.

 Here are some ways to deal with cravings:

-- Remember that while cravings are very difficult, they pass after several minutes whether you smoke or don’t smoke.
+- Cravings are very difficult, but they pass after several minutes.

-- Knowing that cravings are short, delay the urge to smoke until it passes.
+- Cravings are short, delay the urge to smoke until it passes.

-- Plan for these 5 minute cravings so that you can recognize them when they happen.
+- Plan for these 5 minute cravings so that you can notice them when they happen.

-- Strategize ahead of time for what you will do to overcome cravings.
-Cravings can be so strong that it is difficult to think of anything but smoking.
-Having a plan for this situation will help.
-Think of specific situations in your life where you know you will have cravings, and plan for how you will deal with them.
+- Cravings can be so strong that it is difficult to think of anything but smoking, so plan ahead.
+Think of times in your life where you know you will have cravings, and plan for how you will deal with them.

-- Distract yourself when you are having a craving by doing anything that keeps your mind and body busy.
-Drink a glass of water, play a computer game, go for a walk, call a friend, take a shower, do a puzzle…
+- Do anything that keeps your mind and body busy to distract yourself when you have a craving.
+Drink a glass of water, play a computer game, go for a walk, call a friend, take a shower, do a puzzle.

-- If you are in a position where you are finding it extremely difficult not to smoke, such as being at a party or in a car with someone who is smoking, leave the situation.
+- If you are somewhere and you find it very difficult not to smoke, such as being at a party or in a car with someone who is smoking, leave the situation.

 - Remind yourself of all of the reasons why you have decided to reduce or quit smoking.
-Try writing these reasons down on a piece of paper that you can read when you are dealing with a craving.
+Try writing these reasons down on a piece of paper that you can read when you are having a craving.

 - Focus on positive thoughts.
-Do not be hard on yourself for having a craving and remember that it is a natural part of the process of quitting or reducing smoking.
+Do not be hard on yourself for having a craving and remember that it is a natural part of quitting or reducing smoking.

-It is also a good idea to be prepared for the possibility of having a “slip”.
-Slips are common when people are trying to quit.
-The key thing is to not let the slip lead to returning to smoking.
-Similar to cravings, this can be possible by making a plan to prevent slips and to deal with them if they happen.
+“Slips” happen when you have a cigarette while you are trying to reduce or quit.
+It is a good idea to be ready for slips.
+Do not let the slip lead to returning to smoking.
+Make a plan to prevent slips and to deal with them if they happen.

-Prevent slips using the tips above for dealing with cravings and strategizing.
-Think about what situation you would most likely be in if you were to smoke again, and then think about what coping strategies you would use to avoid smoking in that situation.
-It might help to write these ideas down too.
+You can prevent slips by using the same tips above for dealing with cravings.
+Think about what situation you would most likely be in if you were to smoke again, and then think about what you would do so you don’t smoke.
+It might help to write these ideas down.